Qinwen Zheng vs. Elena Rybakina: Prediction and Match Betting Odds | China Open

 - Rybakina has played 59 matches in the past 12 months across all court types, averaging 21.2 games per match and winning 56.3% of those games.

-- Rybakina has averaged 22.7 games per match and 10.2 games per set in 40 matches on hard courts in the past 12 months, winning 56.2% of those games.
+- Rybakina is averaging 22.7 games per match and 10.2 games per set through 40 matches on hard courts in the past year.

-- Zheng and Rybakina have matched up once dating back to 2015, in the Wimbledon Round of 32.
-Rybakina won that bout 7-6, 7-5.
+- Zheng and Rybakina have met once dating back to 2015, in the Wimbledon Round of 32.
+Rybakina claimed victory in that match 7-6, 7-5.

-- In two sets between Rybakina and Zheng, Rybakina has yet to lose any of them.
+- Rybakina and Zheng have played two sets, and Rybakina has emerged with the upper hand, securing the win in all of them.

+- Rybakina has the upper hand in 25 total games against Zheng, taking 14 of them.

-- In one head-to-head match, Zheng and Rybakina have averaged 25 games and two sets per match.
+- In one head-to-head match, Zheng and Rybakina are averaging 25 games and two sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.